Aedan-Johnson/CyberPatriot-Toolkit/README.md

 _Principle: No more hunting for the right sites!
 Just click and install real tools.
 Change the list to what your team/coach wants._

-(Default programs & their expected file names are in `$installerMap` in the script.)
+(Default programs & their expected file names and download URLs are in `$installerMap` in the script.)

 - Malwarebytes
 - Nessus